jsyrkinn/macjack-client/README.md

 Optional step:

-If you would like run and test the app on your own server, change the first line of the code in serverpoll.js to reflect your current IP
+If you would like run and test the app on your own server, change the first line of the code in serverpoll.js to reflect your current IP address.
-address.
 For instance, if your IP address is “141.140.159.23:3000”, then the first line should read
-        var serverIP = "141.140.159.23";
+        var serverIP = "141.140.159.23:80";
+        for port 80.